Top

 VGLI Coverage Amounts

-VGLI coverage amounts range from $10,000 up to the amount of SGLI coverage in effect at separation, with a maximum of $400,000.
+VGLI coverage amounts range from $10,000 up to the amount of SGLI coverage in effect at separation, subject to federal limits.
+Veterans may elect lower amounts and may later increase coverage in increments, subject to program rules and timing requirements.

 VGLI Premiums and Payment Rules

 VGLI premiums are based on age and increase over time.
-Premiums must be paid regularly to keep coverage in force.
+Premiums must be paid on a regular schedule to keep coverage in force.

 Important premium rules include: